Yes, this is my real voice.

 Pitching a platform means building a platform.
 Imagine that!

 The Bookmarkd platform itself was modeled with competitor and complimentary services like Goodreads, Libby, and Audible in mind.
-I studied what works and doesn’t from both a design and usability perspective, and then started wireframing a functional prototype.
+I studied what works and doesn’t from both a design and usability perspective, and began wireframing a functional prototype.

-From there, I kept iterating and developing the prototype for usability of concept, until I felt comfortable to “turn the branding on”, and apply Bookmarkd’s aesthetic to the prototype.
+From there, I kept iterating and developing the prototype for usability of concept, until I felt comfortable to apply Bookmarkd’s aesthetic to the prototype.
 Since the Discovery and Library tabs of the “app” would be the most prominent and used features, I prioritized modeling how those functions would work, to best sell the vision of the final product.

 Early wireframes of the Bookmarkd interface in Figma.